microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

 ## Step 3.
 Test Azure service deployment

 Launch Postman and test the Azure Function to make sure it is returning results.
 The num_search_result query parameter can be altered to retrieve more or less search results.
-Notice the query parameter num_search_result in the screen shot below.
+Notice the query parameter num_search_result in the screen shot below. num_search_result is a mandatory query parameter.

 ![](../../documents/media/postman.png)